R1. Reportable Events

 Centers must immediately report within 2 hours of center management becoming aware of the incident, described below, to the appropriate Regional Office, by either telephone or text messaging, and by e-mail.
 Regional Offices will notify centers and corporate offices of the appropriate points of contact for reporting these incidents.

 a.
-Death of an active student (Centers must also immediately contact the Office of Workers’ Compensation Programs.)
+Death of an active student.
+Job Corps centers must also immediately contact the Office of Workers’ Compensation Programs.

 b.
 Death of a staff member on-duty